Abigail Van Slyck

 Spaces of childhood

-Abigail Van Slyck became Interim Dean of the Faculty in July, 2014.
+Abigail Van Slyck was appointed Dean of the Faculty on Sept.
+23, 2014.
+She had served as Interim Dean of the Faculty since July, 2014.

 Professor Van Slyck's research focuses on American architecture of the 19th and 20th centuries, with particular attention to commonplace building types constructed to house influential social institutions.